 This sounds like a nightmare kind of environment for ME to be in, let alone a 3 year old person with little emotional intelligence and who is likely to be highly stimulated by all this stuff all day long.

 Primary Schools, to me, do not seem to cater very well for highly sensitive children.
-It seems to me like they try to be stimulating learning environments, when that’s exactly not what Isaac needs.
+It seems to me like they try to be stimulating learning environments, when that’s exactly not what the highly sensitive child needs.

 Then there are children’s films.
 Some films, even U rated, are absolutely chock full of scary stuff.
 ‘Finding Nemo’, for example, is just wall-to-wall mild peril; a series of mini-disaster movies plugged together with an over-arching narrative which is also one of strong emotions and minor catastrophe.